Raj1516/Movie_App/Readme.md

 Note 1 = frontend URL : http://localhost/3000
 Note 2 = backend URL : http://localhost/8085

 IMPORTANT = When the App is deployed you may come across some errors as shown in the 2 files "Example Error 1" and "Example Error 2".
-These error are because many functions in the code provided to us are 'Depricated.
-You can simply click the 'X' button (close button) and continue.
+These error are related to React/Front end.
+These errors  You can simply click the 'X' button (close button) and continue.
 For more info, please check these 2 files "Example Error 1" and "Example Error 2".

 ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -----